knownsec/ZoomEye-python/README.rst

     VIP users can query 30 times a day

-    After the number of times per day is used up, can continue to use the next day.
+    After the number of times per day is used up, it will be refreshed after 24 hours, that is, counting from the time of the first IP check, and the number of refreshes after 24 hours.

 11.cleanup function